 For classes or other instances in which students are expected to participate in field trips, this expectation should be included in the catalog and/or course syllabus.
 For classes, the reference to the field trip listed in the course syllabus should include any required fees, how travel would be accomplished, alternatives (if any), and the consequences of not participating in the required field trip.
 The University's liability coverage is provided by Chapter 4.92 of the Revised Code of Washington (RCW).
-University faculty and staff who require and/or oversee official travel by students are responsible for following the Business Policies and Procedures Manual on Student Travel, http://public.wsu.edu/~forms/HTML/BPPM/95_Travel/95.13_Student_Travel.htm (WSU Catalogue, 2017-18).
+University faculty and staff who require and/or oversee official travel by students are responsible for following the Business Policies and Procedures Manual 95.13 Student Travel.